-- Providing an intensive five-week kinder prep for children in Castroville who’ve not been able to attend preschool.
+- Providing an intensive five-week kinder prep for children in Castroville who have not been able to attend preschool.

 - We’re funding the Migrant Head Start Program to ensure that farmworkers have quality, affordable child care through the entire season.

-- Increasing the quality of informal child care providers in Gonzales so they can better prepare their young charges for kindergarten.
+- Increasing the quality of informal child care providers in Gonzales so they can better prepare their children for kindergarten.

-- Streamlining connections for parents to the information they need to make the best child care choices for their children.
+- Streamlining connections for parents to the information they need to make the best child care choices.

 - Investing in Monterey Bay Housing Trust, where our investment is matched 4:1 to create new, affordable housing units.

 - Participating in the Farm Worker Housing Survey to develop Best Practices for housing of the ag labor force

 - Advocating for affordable housing policies in local communities